acodili-jg/arpsg/README.md

 cargo test
 ```

-Creates and run a debug field of the project:
+Creates and run a debug build of the project:
 ```sh
 cargo run
 ```